r-scoville/quiz-wiz-app/README.md

 <br />

 ### About
-A mobile quiz application that supports a multiple-choice format
+A mobile quiz application that supports a multiple-choice format, coded in Java

 <br />